moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/decisions/004_time_based_triggers.md

 ## Decision

 Instead of using Sidekiq workers that rely solely on setting modification callbacks, we decided to perform recurring project compliance evaluations via a scheduled cron worker.
-An initial execution will be performed when a project is first associated to a given framework, and then via cron for subsequent evaluations.
+An initial execution will be performed when a compliance framework is first applied to a project, and then via cron for subsequent evaluations.

 The frequency of the cron evaluation worker will initially be set at 12hour intervals (i.e. a given project is evaluated twice a day against each framework to which it's associated).